WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Hibernation

+- to enable hibernation your instance **must based on HVM AMI**.

-- you can hibernate an instance.
+* you can hibernate an instance.
 The **hibernation process is moving RAM data to EBS**.
 There are requirements for this to work
-  1. Your instance cannot be a part of ASG or ECS.
+  1. Your instance **cannot be a part of ASG or ECS**.
 You can always suspend ASG or move given instance into maintance mode.
   2. Your **root volume has to be EBS**
   3. The **EBS volume has to be large enough**

-* you **cannot enable hibernation on a existing instance**.
+- you **cannot enable hibernation on a existing instance**.
 You have to tick a box during the creation.

 #### Instance Profiles / Roles